MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-faq.md

 The Power Pages trial lasts 30 days.
 You can [convert the trial site](https://docs.microsoft.com/en-us/power-apps/maker/portals/admin/convert-portal#convert-a-portal-from-trial-to-production) into a production site.

+### Would I have to use this experience everytime, I come to Power Pages?

+The sign up experience is a one time experience to get you started with Power Pages.
+Once you create a site successfully in your first time, in your next visit, you will be re-directed to Power Pages home.
+You can continue to create a new trial site as needed from the home using **Create a Site**.

+### Can I edit a existing site using the new Power Pages experience?

+The sign up experience in the first run would need you to create a trial site, and once the site is succesfully created, you can access an existing trial site, provided you have necessary permissions to access it.

+### How long would it take for the trial site to get created?

+When you create a trial site in a new trial environment, it would take a few mins (around 3 to 5 minutes), as the new trial environment created is optimized and pre-installed with the site templates in it.
+When you create a trial site in an existing environment that does not have the pre-installed site templates, then site creation would take around 15 to 30 minutes as the site template has to be installed before the site itself is created.

 <!--As [mentioned below](<!--Name of this page.md#how-do-i-extend-the-trial), you can extend the trial once.-->